 - are unable to work from home

-- will experience reduced earnings as a result of self-isolating
+- and will experience reduced earnings as a result of self-isolating

 How to apply

 Apply online and submit your supporting evidence.
-You can apply at any point during the 10 day self-isolation period.
-(Move from 14 to 10 days takes effect from Monday 14 December 2020.)
+You can apply at any point up to 28 days from the time you were requested to self-isolate.

 Self-isolation support grant online form